sanitswain/java8tips/forkjoin.rst

 ------------
 As like Callable and Runnable in ThreadPoolExecutor, fork-join accepts a type of ``ForkJoinTask`` instance for the execution.
 The abstract base class ForkJoinTask is an implementation of ``java.util.concurrecnt.Future`` that provides common functionalities to its subclasses.
 It again offers two more abstract subclasses: `RecursiveAction` and `RecursiveTask` which has only one abstract method called "compute()".
 There is no difference between these two classes except ``RecursiveTask`` can return result where as ``RecursiveAction`` can not.
 You can assume RecursiveTask is an example of finding largest number from an array where as RecursiveAction is to sort an array which doesn't require to return any result.

 ForkJoinTask has large set of methods but the methods we will be using most of the time are: **fork(), compute(), join()**.
-The compute method will contain the original task to be performed by the worker threads.
+The compute method will contain the original computational logic to be performed by the worker threads.
 The following is the pseudo code of the compute method.

 ::